 Scholarships – The John Wilson Book Scholarships are open to full-time Springfield College students who are entering their sophomore, junior, or senior year.
-Eligible applicants will have contributed to the Office of Multicultural Affairs or to a culture of inclusive excellence around issues of diversity and inclusion.
+Eligible applicants will have contributed to the Office of Diversity, Equity, and Inclusion or to a culture of inclusive excellence around issues of diversity and inclusion.

 The scholarship was established in honor of John Wilson.
-Wilson had a 38-year career at Springfield College, serving as assistant director of undergraduate admissions and coordinator of multicultural recruitment, assistant dean of students, and then as director of the Office of Multicultural Affairs.
+Wilson had a 38-year career at Springfield College, serving as assistant director of undergraduate admissions and coordinator of multicultural recruitment, assistant dean of students, and then as director of the Office of Diversity, Equity, and Inclusion.
 Wilson’s legacy is that of guiding students to be the best they could be and more.
 It is hoped that this scholarship made in his honor will, in a small way, give assistance and encouragement to deserving students, just as he did in his career at Springfield College.

 Student Travel – The Division of Inclusion and Community Engagement organizes educational trips for small groups of students.
 During spring break, these trips are led by Dr. Calvin Hill and Professor Marty Dobrow and provide meaningful and life-changing experiences for our students.